-Turkish Embassies becomes Land Registry Directorate Offices
+Turkish Embassies Becomes Land Registry Directorate Offices

 Tapu conveyancing will be available at Turkish Embassies in your country

 Turkey is growing to become a popular place: both as a tourist destination and as an economical hub.
 Statistics show there are now over a hundred thousand foreigners who own large amounts of land in Turkey.
-Populations of German, British, Russian and Dutch citizens have bought the majority of this percentage and now have registered property in Turkey.
+Populations of German, British, Russian, and Dutch citizens have bought the majority of this percentage and now have registered property in Turkey.
 This has raised many concerns about how these foreigners will manage their property from their home countries and how will they have any of their concerns addressed while they are away from their property.

 As a solution to this problem, the Turkish Land Registry Directorate ( Tapu ve Kadastro Genel Müdürlüğü ), in collaboration with the Foreign Affairs Ministry, has decided to open offices at foreign embassies.
-This will not only answer the problems regarding foreigners owning land, apartment and villa in Turkey, but will also make life easier for the millions of Turks living in other European countries.
+This will not only answer the problems regarding foreigners owning land, apartment, and villa in Turkey, but will also make life easier for the millions of Turks living in other European countries.

 There will be eight countries included in the pilot test.
 These countries were chosen because they had the highest demands for such a service.
-These countries host the greatest number of Turkish citizens and the countries whose citizens own majority of the foreigners' property in Turkey.
+These countries host the greatest number of Turkish citizens and the countries whose citizens own the majority of the foreigners' property in Turkey.
 Germany, one of the pilot test countries, alone houses more than three million Turks, so this service was urgently required.
 If the test were successful in these countries, TKGM would soon expand its offices to embassies of other countries as well.

-This is a great initiative by TKGM to help not only Turkish citizens, but also foreign nationals.
+This is a great initiative by TKGM to help not only Turkish citizens but also foreign nationals.
 This can promote greater business opportunities in the country, and thus help the economy of the country.